dukt/social-docs/docs/facebook.md

 ```
 [See Facebook permissions](https://developers.facebook.com/docs/facebook-login/permissions)

-⚠️ **Warning:** If your app asks for more than than `public_profile` and `email`, it will require [review](https://developers.facebook.com/docs/facebook-login/permissions/review) by Facebook before your app can be used by people other than the app's developers.
+⚠️ **Warning:** If your app asks for more than `public_profile` and `email`, it will require [review](https://developers.facebook.com/docs/facebook-login/permissions/review) by Facebook before your app can be used by people other than the app's developers.

 #### Profile Fields